Made by the Curators of the University Libraries on 4 December 2017 w.e.f. 1 January 2018

 You must not pass items issued to you to another person.
 Neither should you use items issued to another reader.

 Looking after library material

 The Bodleian Libraries has an obligation to preserve its collection for the users of today, the future and the nation.
 Theft or deliberate or reckless damage of Library material are criminal offences and may result in prosecution.

-- You may not eat or drink in a library except as and where indicated by library notices and signs.
-Hot or cold beverages may be brought into selected libraries as long as an approved container is used; check with the individual library (see list correct as of November 2016).
+You may not eat or drink in a library except as and where indicated by library notices and signs.
+Hot or cold beverages may be brought into selected libraries as long as an approved container is used; check with the individual library.

 Breaches of rules of conduct